Search Results for

 Declaration

-public static async Task<bool> GracefulStop(this IActorRef target, TimeSpan timeout, object stopMessage)
+public static Task<bool> GracefulStop(this IActorRef target, TimeSpan timeout, object stopMessage)

 Parameters